-- is based on 115,534,593 ordinary shares outstanding as of the date of this prospectus; - includes ordinary shares in the form of ADSs that we will issue and sell in this offering, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs; and - excludes all ordinary shares issuable upon exercise of our outstanding options and ordinary shares reserved for future issuances under our share incentive plan.
+- includes ordinary shares in the form of ADSs that we will issue and sell in this offering, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs; and - excludes all ordinary shares issuable upon exercise of our outstanding options and ordinary shares reserved for future issuances under our share incentive plan.

-SUMMARY COMBINED AND CONSOLIDATED FINANCIAL DATA
+SUMMARY CONSOLIDATED FINANCIAL DATA

-The following summary combined and consolidated statements of operations and comprehensive loss for the years ended December 31, 2019 and 2020, summary combined and consolidated balance sheets data as of December 31, 2019 and 2020, and summary combined and consolidated cash flows data for the years ended December 31, 2019 and 2020 have been derived from our audited combined and consolidated financial statements included elsewhere in this prospectus.
-The following summary combined and consolidated statements of operations and comprehensive loss for the nine months ended September 30, 2020 and 2021, summary combined and consolidated balance sheets data as of September 30, 2021 and summary combined and consolidated cash flows data for the nine months ended September 30, 2020 and 2021 are derived from our unaudited interim combined and consolidated financial statements included elsewhere in this prospectus.
+The following summary consolidated statements of operations for the years ended December 31, 2019 and 2020, summary consolidated balance sheets data as of December 31, 2019 and 2020, and summary consolidated cash flow data for the years ended December 31, 2019 and 2020 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+Since Hesai Group had not been established for the years presented, the audited consolidated financial statements belong to Shanghai Hesai, which became a wholly owned subsidiary of Hesai Group upon the completion of our reorganization in June 2021.
+See "Corporate History and Structure - Corporate History."

-Our combined and consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
+The consolidated financial statements of Shanghai Hesai are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
 Our historical results are not necessarily indicative of results expected for future periods.
-You should read this Summary Combined and Consolidated Financial Data section together with our combined and consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+You should read this Summary Consolidated Financial Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.

-The following table presents our summary combined and consolidated statements of operations and comprehensive loss data for the periods indicated:
+The following table presents our summary consolidated statements of operations and comprehensive (loss)/income data for the years ended December 31, 2019 and 2020: